The Chef Camp team:

 is the creative director of Chef Camp.
 She's responsible for camp's look and feel.
 As owner of Rose & Co. design studio, she loves working with food brands on design and styling.

-Heavy Table editor James Norton has been covering food and drink from roots to table in the Upper Midwest for more than six years.
+Author and Growler Magazine food editor James Norton has been writing about food and drink from roots to table in the Upper Midwest for more than a decade.

 teaches skills classes at Chef Camp, such as knife sharpening and cast iron maintenance.
 Nick is a graphic designer and was formerly the in-house knife and axe expert at Best Made Company.